fbpx

 Lifespan

-Squid live longer than octopuses.
+Squids live longer than octopuses.
 The average lifespan of a squid is five years, while the lifespan of an octopus is only three years.
-The lifespan is determined by the species of squid or octopus.
+The species of squid or octopus determine the lifespan.
 Some species of squid can live up to ten years.

-The larger squid found in the deep ocean can live up to 15 years.
-Though most adult octopuses, male octopus, and squid die soon after mating, the females often live to take care of their eggs.
+The giant squid in the deep ocean can live up to 15 years.
+Though most adult octopuses, male octopuses, and squid die soon after mating, the females often live to take care of their eggs.

 Senses

-Squid and octopuses have very different senses.
-Squid have excellent eyesight and can see in bright light and dark water.
+Squids and octopuses have very different senses.
+Squids have excellent eyesight and can see in bright light and dark water.
 They also have a light-sensitive organ on their long tentacles to detect movement.

 Octopuses, on the other hand, have very poor eyesight.
 They rely on their sense of touch to find food and mates.
 Octopuses also have a perfect sense of taste.